NRL Betting Sites in Australia

 |New Zealand Warriors||31.0||34.0||34.0|

 As an example, say you fancied Cronulla Sharks to have a good season and go all the way.
-They were 19.00 with Bet365 and Unibet, but with BetEasy Cronulla Sharks were priced up at 23.00.
+They are 18.0 with bet365 and 17.0 Unibet, but with Palmerbet they are priced up at 21.00.
 That is a pretty substantial difference in odds and illustrates perfectly the importance of searching far and wide for the best NRL odds.

 State Of Origin Betting

 This is an annual 3 match series played between two representative teams – The New South Wales Blues and The Queensland Maroons.
 Played between June and July, this 3 game series is eagerly anticipated by both Australian rugby league fans and punters alike.

 Qualification for either side is simple.
 Players must have played their first senior rugby league game in either NSW or QLD.
-A 2 game series was played in 1980 and 1981 and the 3 game State Of Origin format was introduced in 1982.
+A two-game series was played in 1980 and 1981 and the three-game State Of Origin format was introduced in 1982.
 The winners of the series are awarded the State Of Origin Shield.
 More importantly though, the fans of whichever team wins retain bragging rights for a whole year!
-You can get a bet on the State Of Origin Series earlier than most bookies with BetEasy and Unibet.
+You can get a bet on the State Of Origin Series earlier than most bookies with PlayUp and Unibet.

 NRL Betting Tips

 So, are there any NRL betting tips or strategies that can give punters an edge over the bookies?
 Well, to be honest, it is never easy making money from betting on any sport, but there are a few different things you can do that might just tip the odds in your favour when betting on the NRL.
 Our NRL tipsters and experts reveal some of their trade secrets below, so keep on reading to boost your chances of backing a few NRL winners…

 - Form Usually Counts: Always make sure to look at recent results before placing bets on NRL matches.
 This advice applies to wagers on the match result, line and player markets.
 Previous results and individual performances are a reliable indicator as to whether a team (or player) is worth backing.